kardianos/vendor-spec/README.md

     - A: Godep (github.com/tools/godep) is a great tool with a nice meta-data file.
 It can serve as a good base for a standard.
-	 The go version is not helpful and can be harmful as different developers may be on different versions, changing it each time.
+	 The go version is not helpful and can be harmful as different developers may be on different version, changing it each time.
 	 It was designed to support a local GOPATH, so it lacks the Local field.
  * Q: Why record the name of the last tool to write out the vendor file?
     - A: If there is a malformed vendor file or re-writes that are found